Federal Circuit Declines to Fix VoIP-Pal’s “Problem of [Its] Own Making”

 The present dispute with Twitter stems from a second, 2018 wave of VPLM litigation over patents from another family—the so-called “gateway patents”—this time brought in the Western District of Texas.
 A tug-of-war over venue then ensured: In April 2020, Twitter filed its first DJ action against VPLM in the Northern District of California (3:20-cv-02397), seeking a judgment of noninfringement as to one of the gateway patents (10,218,606) that the NPE had begun asserting in West Texas.
 Earlier defendants Apple, AT&T, and Verizon (Cellco Partnership d/b/a Verizon Wireless) also filed their own Northern California complaints, after which VPLM filed additional West Texas cases against AT&T and Verizon (two against each).

 Twitter’s litigation then took a somewhat unusual turn.
-As later recounted by the company in another complaint against VPLM, the NPE offered it $250K to dismiss its case in early December 2020—an offer that Twitter denied.
+As later recounted by the company in another complaint against VPLM, the NPE offered it $250K to dismiss its case in early December 2020—an offer that Twitter declined.
 Later that month, the district court denied VPLM’s motion to dismiss on grounds related to subject matter jurisdiction, personal jurisdiction, and venue.
 Yet Twitter argued in a subsequent motion for sanctions that although that order should have ended the case, VPLM continued to litigate for another eight months in what Twitter characterized as a “vexatious manner”.
 Among the conduct at issue was the NPE’s initial refusal to offer a covenant not to sue over the ‘606 patent, only to later offer such a covenant that did not encompass another gateway patent (9,935,872) and others at issue.
-Additionally, VPLM had offered a “piecemeal” settlement covering only that patent family, which as mentioned above had gutted by Section 101—an offer that Twitter rejected for not encompassing all of VPLM’s patents.
+Additionally, VPLM had offered a “piecemeal” settlement covering only that patent family, which as mentioned above had been gutted by Alice—an offer that Twitter rejected for not encompassing all of VPLM’s patents.
 The aforementioned covenant not to sue as to the ‘606 patent ended the case, though Twitter’s motion for sanctions remains pending.

 Twitter’s Second DJ Action Prompts Another Jurisdictional Battle